-More detailed knowledge about the generation, kinematics, and dynamics of STPPs is conveyed by experiments with offline nested numerical models, so far predominantly applied to the regimes of eastern and western boundary currents.
-Using an idealised ROMS (Regional Ocean Modeling System, Shchepetkin and McWilliams (2005)) model with a flat bottom, a straight coast line, and uniform wind stress, Capet et al. (2008a, b, c) investigated the mesoscale to submesoscale transition in the California Current system.
-Based on 5 different model setups with variable horizontal resolution ranging from 12 to 0.75 km, they found that vigorous STPPs develop as the horizontal grid scale was reduced to $\mathcal{O}(1)$ km.
-The STPPs are initialised by the generation of submesoscale fronts that are strained between mesoscale eddies.
+More detailed knowledge about the generation, kinematics, and dynamics of STPPs is conveyed by experiments with offline-nested numerical models, so far predominantly applied to the regimes of eastern and western boundary currents.
+Using an idealized ROMS (Regional Ocean Modeling System; Shchepetkin and McWilliams, 2005) model with a flat bottom, a straight coastline, and uniform wind stress, Capet et al. (2008a, b, c) investigated the mesoscale to submesoscale transition in the California Current System.
+Based on five different model setups with variable horizontal resolution ranging from 12 to 0.75 km, they found that vigorous STPPs develop as the horizontal grid scale is reduced to

+$\mathcal{O}(1)$ km.
+The STPPs are initialized by the generation of submesoscale fronts that are strained between mesoscale eddies.
 Some of these fronts become unstable, develop submesoscale meanders, and fragment into roll-up vortices.
-These processes are accompanied by vertical velocities up to 50 m day-1 and by relative vorticity values of $\mathcal{O}(f)$, where f is the Coriolis parameter.
+These processes are accompanied by vertical velocities up to $50 \,\mathrm{m}\,\mathrm{d}^{-1}$ and by relative vorticity values of $\mathcal{O}(f)$, where f is the Coriolis parameter.
 Computations of the energy balance showed that significant conversion from potential to kinetic energy (baroclinic instability) takes place, both in the mesoscale and submesoscale waveband.
 A significant forward energy cascade occurs in the submesoscale range in transit to dissipation at the microscale.
 Using ROMS at very high horizontal resolution (150 m) and with realistic topography, Gula et al. (2016a) studied the submesoscale structure in the interior of a mesoscale cyclonic eddy that was generated on the inshore side of the Gulf Stream interacting with the shelf slope.
-The model results revealed multiple submesoscale fronts at the rim of the eddy that appear as elongated vorticity filaments, reaching locally multiple of f.
+The model results revealed multiple submesoscale fronts at the rim of the eddy that appear as elongated vorticity filaments, locally reaching multiples of f.
 Like in the California Current System, these filaments become unstable and break up into strings of submesoscale vortices that are advected into the interior of the mesoscale eddy.
 There, the cyclonic vortices are associated with low-salinity patches, indicating upwelling.
 Furthermore, it was shown that the divergence of the flow is dominated by intense small-scale patterns.
-These patterns are partially associated with the genesis of multiple fronts, but exhibit also characteristics of internal gravity waves propagating away from mesoscale fronts.
-In another article, Gula et al. (2014) investigated the life cycle of a submesoscale cold filament on the South Wall of the Gulf Stream: the formation of the filament (filamentogenesis) is primarily caused by an intensification of surface buoyancy gradients due to horizontal straining flows and a two-celled ageostrophic secondary circulation with strong surface convergence and associated downwelling in the centre.
+These patterns are partially associated with the genesis of multiple fronts but also exhibit characteristics of internal gravity waves propagating away from mesoscale fronts.
+In another article, Gula et al. (2014) investigated the life cycle of a submesoscale cold filament on the south wall of the Gulf Stream: the formation of the filament (filamentogenesis) is primarily caused by an intensification of surface buoyancy gradients due to horizontal straining flows and a two-celled ageostrophic secondary circulation with strong surface convergence and associated downwelling in the centre.

-The theory of frontogenesis and the associated secondary circulation is significantly shaped by the meteorological literature (e.g. Eliassen (1962)) where a front is formed in the confluence zone of a deformation field (Fig. 9.1b in Holton (1982)), that is generated in the centre of two crosswise arranged pairs of cyclonic and anticyclonic eddies.
+The theory of frontogenesis and the associated secondary circulation are significantly shaped by the meteorological literature (e.g. Eliassen, 1962), whereby a front is formed in the confluence zone of a deformation field (Fig. 9.1b in Holton, 1982) that is generated in the centre of two crosswise arranged pairs of cyclonic and anticyclonic eddies.
 Typical characteristics of such a front are an along-front geostrophic jet and a cross-front ageostrophic overturning cell with downwelling on the dense side and upwelling on the less dense side of the front.
-For mesoscale fronts, this picture was authenticated by the idealised model studies of Bleck et al. (1988), Nagai et al. (2006), and Thompson (2000).
-For submesoscale fronts, the very recent model study of McWilliams (2017) confirms that "These circulation patterns, ..., are qualitatively similar to those due to the 'classical' mechanism of strain-induced frontogenesis".
+For mesoscale fronts, this picture was authenticated by the idealized model studies of Bleck et al. (1988), Nagai et al. (2006), and Thompson (2000).
+For submesoscale fronts, the very recent model study of McWilliams (2017) confirms that "these circulation patterns ... are qualitatively similar to those due to the 'classical' mechanism of strain-induced frontogenesis."